abhigya-maskay/duetmacs-docs/04-Epics/V1-Foundation/01-Project-Bootstrap/Stories/001-cli-version-help-bootstrap/test-strategy.md

 - Env control: Set `NO_COLOR`, `DUET_RPC_LOG`, `--log-level` per test; isolate with per-test temp dirs.
 - TTY simulation: Prefer `script -q -c "<cmd>" /dev/null` on Unix-like CI to emulate a TTY; gate or use ConPTY alternatives on Windows.
 - Assertions: Golden help text (plain variant) via tasty-golden; regex for ANSI absence/presence and log structure; compare `version` outputs for equality.
-- Performance: Warmup then measure; soft threshold with CI headroom.

 - Determinism: Avoid asserting timestamps; match ISO-8601 pattern and level names only.
   - For invalid log path, assert presence of a warning substring (e.g., "log" and "failed"/"cannot") rather than exact wording.